Shellcraft

-Shellcraft, also known as shell craft, is the craft of making decorative objects, or of decorating surfaces, using seashells.
+Shellcraft, also known as shell craft and shellwork, is the art and craft of making decorative objects, and of decorating surfaces, using seashells.
+It is a form of folk art and decorative art.
 The craft includes the design and creation of small items such as shell jewelry and figurines made from shells; middle-sized objects such as boxes and mirror frames covered in shells; sailor's valentines; and larger constructions including mosaics and shell grottos.

-Shellcraft is sometimes simply a folk art which is carried out by amateurs, however, in some parts of the world, including the Philippines, it is a business.
+Some shellcraft is done as a hobby for enjoyment and making gifts.
+Among Aboriginal Australian and Torres Strait Islander communities, shellwork is an important traditional art, including Bidjigal shellwork.
+Pieces are held in art galleries and museum collections.
+In some parts of the world, including the Philippines, it is a business.